-An old League of Nations Committee, "The Committee of Child Welfare of the League of Nations analyzed two hundred fifty American which stalks abroad in the land with myriads of victims!
+An old League of Nations Committee, "The Committee of Child Welfare of the League of

-films and found in them: ninety-seven murders, fifty-one cases of adultery, nineteen seductions, twenty-two abductions, forty-five suicides.
+Nations analyzed two hundred fifty American films and found in them: ninety-seven murders, fifty-one cases of adultery, nineteen seductions, twenty-two abductions, forty-five suicides.
 Of the characters in these 250 films there were: 176 thieves, 25 prostitutes, 35 drunkards."
-Who can say that these men were prejudiced or ignorant
+Who can say that these men were prejudiced or ignorant of facts?

 Ellen O'Grady, Deputy Police Commissioner of New York City, said, "The clergy, educators, judges and welfare workers of all kinds might as well lock up the churches, shut the books, close the courts, if they are going to permit the filthy motion pictures to continue.
 Juvenile delinquency has increased in the past eight or nine years and I know it is due to those pictures.
-I am in a posicrime is spawned in the movies.
+I am in a position to know, as I have the confidence of the young people who fall into our hands."
+He knows that crime is spawned in the movies.
 A soft voiced ministry and a movie-going membership can take our moral leadership away from us.